 - Docker Cloud

-- Kubernetes on Google Cloud - (I highly recommend to read our article on moving to Kubernetes from our PaaS provider)
+- Kubernetes (often abbreviated as K8s) offers a framework to run distributed systems efficiently.
+It's a platform that helps managing containerized workloads and services, and even takes care of scaling.
+Google open-sourced it in 2014. on Google Cloud – (I highly recommend to read our article on moving to Kubernetes from our PaaS provider)

 Setting them up is very straightforward – if you run into any problems, feel free to ask in the comments section!